hrbosker/hrbosker.github.io/content/demos/visual-world-paradigm/index.md

 {{< video src="vwp_disfluent.mp4" controls="yes" >}}

-Well, in this case, you may already have a hunch, right?
+Well, in this case, you may already have a slight hunch, right?
 The speaker was hesitating at the end of her utterance, wasn't she?
 Well, chances are this native speaker of British English won't have much trouble naming common objects, like lion, ear, or bike, would she?
 So could it be that she'll refer to the Italian moka pot in the top left?

 ## Disfluencies help you predict what's coming up